RadialDevGroup/ombudsman/ATTENDANCE.md

   your recovery, don't.

 - Absences not related to a health issue should be avoided.
 Where possible, please take care of other needs and errands as flexbile time.
-Time that is not made up will be counted as flex PTO.
+Time that is not made up will be counted as PTO.

 - Sick or personal time shall not be made up; it is the responsiblity of management to ensure adequate redundancy will enable client commitments to be met.